simbathesailor/use-what-changed/README.md

 However we can do it , it quite too much of work every time you run in the issue , where useEffect callback is running unexpectedly.

+3. You are coming to an unknown code base, This plugin can really enhance your developer experience when working with hooks.
+It can give you a strong confidence for your changes done.

+Even if you are coming to your own code after days.
+It becomes very diffucult to wrap you head around various multiple hooks .
+This library with babel plugin comes very handy to understand those scenarios.

+4. It can help beginners to learn react hooks easily.
+The beginners can reason about their changes easily and also avoid unintended runs of hooks.

 To solve the above problem, I tried to create something which can enhance developer experience in this case.
 Let's see my try for the above problems.

 ## Usage with babel plugin.